-With that being said, it’s important to remember not to test with your bread and butter!
-In the assembly line industry, when a new approach is created they set up a side assembly to test the new approach, they NEVER run the test on the main assembly line until it’s been vetted and proven.
+That being said, it’s important to remember not to test with your main bread and butter!
+In the assembly line industry, when a new approach is created, they set up a side assembly to test the new approach; they NEVER run the test on the main assembly line until it’s been vetted and proven.
 You should do the same.

 Don’t be them.
-Force yourself to keep an open mind, innovate and remember that change is neither bad or good, it just IS.
+Force yourself to keep an open mind, innovate, and remember that change is neither bad or good, it just IS.
 Change is part of life, and to try and fight it is futile.
-In world moving so fast, standing still will cause you to fall back.
+In a world moving so fast, standing still will cause you to fall back.

 Method 5 – Be resourceful